WIlliamAdrew/TOP-css-exercises/foundations/03-grouping-selectors/README.md

-# Done by: WILLIAM ADREW CATUNGAL

-Exercise are from The Odin Project's Intro to CSS

 # Grouping Selectors

 Let's build a little off the previous exercise, in which you (hopefully) added multiple classes to a single element in order to apply two different rules to it.